RESCARRRA/node-app/README.md

 * Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of the above mentioned commands.

-* ICurrently, it is set to run `spotify-this-song` for "I Want it That Way,".
+* Currently, it is set to run `spotify-this-song` for "I Want it That Way,".

 ### Logging